CCC Policy on Providing Accessibility for Ontarians with Disabilities

 A personalized Accommodation Plan will be put in writing and kept in the employee’s personnel file.

-7.3 Accommodation Plan Specifics
+11.3 Accommodation Plan Specifics

 A specific accommodation plan will be prepared, and a copy given to the employee, and in an accessible format if requested.
 The accommodation plan will include:

-a) Any necessary adjustments to a physical workspace and/or specific supports necessary to enable the individual to complete their assigned work duties in a timely manner. b) Specific Emergency procedures, if needed, as noted below. c) Details as to how often the plan will be reviewed by the employee, their manager and CCC’s HR representative.
+- Any necessary adjustments to a physical workspace and/or specific support necessary to enable the individual to complete their assigned work duties in a timely manner.

-7.4 Workplace Information
+11.4 Workplace Information

 Workplace information will be provided in an accessible format if an employee requests it.
 This includes:

-a) All information that the employee needs to perform their job. b) All general information that is normally provided to employees.
+- All information that the employee needs to perform their job.

-7.5 Emergency Information
+11.5 Workplace Emergency Response Information

-7.6 Performance Reviews
+11.6 Performance Reviews

 Any formal or informal performance reviews will incorporate any specific accommodations that are needed by the employee.